 Students progress through a technology curriculum that covers keyboarding, software applications, programming, robotics, digital imaging, and video editing.
 Students use graphing calculators and a variety of math-related software programs in all math classes.

-Technology levies and grant applications in the area of technology make it possible to have laptop carts in many classrooms.
+Technology levies and grant applications in the area of technology made it posible for every student to be issued a laptop for school use.

 TMS Student and Parent Laptop Handbook

 RSD Laptop Agreement Page